Updated April 27, 2023

 |Other less popular names||Data Archaeology, Information Harvesting, Information Discovery, Knowledge Extraction||Data-driven Science|

 So here you go!
 I am sure now you are more aware of what the key differences between the two are and in what context the two should be utilized.
 It would be best to remember that no formal and precise definitions of Data Science and Data Mining exist.
 There are still debates amongst academia and the industry about what constitutes an accurate definition.
-However, everyone is on the same page with respect to the high-level differences and description of the two terms which we explored in this article.
+However, everyone is on the same page with respect to the high-level differences and descriptions of the two terms which we explored in this article.